Spread at lows, govt trusts it will fall further-Conte

 12 Luglio 2019

 Milan, July 12 - The bond spread has fallen to recent lows and the government "trusts" it will fall further, Premier Giuseppe Conte said Friday.
-"The spread is at its lowest since May 2018 and we trust it will fall still more," Conte said on the sidelines of the Italian Banking Association's (ABI) annual assembly.
+"The spread is at its lowest since May 2018 and we trust it will fall still more," Conte said on the sidelines of the Italian Banking Association's annual assembly.
 He said the fact that the government had averted an EU debt infringement procedure with a 7.6 billion euro supplementary budget "is helping".
 Conte said "we have the confidence of the markets and we trust that we will gain it ever more and continue in this direction.
 "Obviously we are keeping the accounts in order but the problem is we don't want to do it with repressive measures but with measures that allow growth and job (creation)".
-Conte underlined what he called a "particularly significant" part of ABI President Antonio Patuelli's speech which he said waas "in line with the government line when he requests a more democratic and solidarity-fed Europe that doesn't just entrust itself to bureaucrats but works for "social development and the growth of employment.
-"From this standpoint," Conte said, "we see perfectly eye to eye".

 LE RUBRICHE